 - B. As the Company is engaged in information technology, which is a rapidly advance and growing market, the dividend policy of the Company is based on the company capital expenditure requirement and optimal financial plan for long-term operations.
 When the Board of Directors propose the distribution of retained earnings after deducting (a)~(d) above, the Board of Directors will propose the distribution of cash dividends and share dividends based on the operating requirements.
 Cash dividends shall comprise not less than 10% of total dividends distributed.
 However, the proportion of cash dividend could be adjusted based on the operating situation of current year. - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
 The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - D. In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
-When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings.

-E. Distribution of retained earnings:

-(a) On June 21, 2023 and on June 23, 2022, the shareholders during their meeting resolved the distribution of 2022 and 2021 retained earnings, respectively, as follows:
+When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - E. Distribution of retained earnings: - (a) On June 19, 2024 and on June 21, 2023, the shareholders during their meeting resolved the distribution of 2023 and 2022 retained earnings, respectively, as follows:

-2 2021 Amount Di vidends per share (in dollars) Amount dends per share (in dollars) Legal reserve (Reversal of) appropriation for \$ 14,528 \$ 11,892 special reserve Cash dividends ( 3,198) 133,948 \$ 2.83 1,002 106,029 \$ 2.24
+2023 2022 Amount Div ridends per share (in dollars) : Amount s per share ollars) Legal reserve Reversal of \$ 17,237 \$ 14,528 special reserve Cash dividends (203) 155,331 \$ 3.29 (3,198) 133,948 \$ 2.83

-(b) On March 13, 2024, the Company's Board of Directors proposed for the distribution of 2023 retained earnings as follows:
+(b) On March 12, 2025, the Company's Board of Directors proposed for the distribution of 2024 retained earnings as follows:

-2023
+20 24

-Dividends per share
+Div ridends per share

 Amount (in dollars)

-Legal reserve \$ 17,237
+Legal reserve \$ 16,167

-Reversal of special reserve ( 203)
+Appropriation for special reserve 943

-Cash dividends 155,331 \$ 3.29
+Cash dividends 144,561 \$ 3.06

-As of March 13, 2024, the abovementioned distribution of 2023 retained earnings has not yet been resolved at the stockholders' meeting.
+As of March 12, 2025, the abovementioned distribution of 2024 retained earnings has not yet been resolved at the stockholders' meeting.